hypertidy/silicate/proposal.md

 Investigate best options for front-end user interfaces and back-end systems.

-* lists of tables, as illustrated in spbabel, rangl, rbgm
+* lists of tables, as illustrated in proto-forms in spbabel, rangl, rbgm
 * sf-like forms, list-columns with shared-entity semantics
-* tricky environments with vertex, primitives pools
+* spooky techniques, like environments with vertex/primitives pools
 * database or database-like connections in list-columns - nested tibbles that are back-ended?

 Key outputs